 Utah is filled with adventurous things to do and mind-blowing beauty.
 The Utah Mighty Five National Parks are a huge draw to the state but Utah is also filled with epic hidden gems that make it one of the most beautiful states in the USA These are undeniably the best places you need to visit in Utah.

 A road trip is our favorite way to visit these Utah bucket list places.
 We’ve road tripped Utah in our car several times and tried out van life with an Outdoorsy rental.
-Our camper van trip to Utah National Parks was so much fun that we are doing a van conversion of our own.
-If you are considering a sprinter van rental, we highly recommend it.
+Our camper van trip was so much fun that we did a sprinter van conversion of our own.

 Bonneville Salt Flats Tops the List of Cool Things to do in Utah